Rainwater: An Untapped Resource

 There are two general categories of water harvesting: rainwater harvesting and storm water harvesting.
 Rainwater harvesting, as the name implies, involves catching rainwater where it falls – usually on rooftops and other small catchments.

-For homeowners looking to build a reliable rainwater collection system, it is important that the areas where the rainwater falls(mostly the roof and gutters), are kept clean and free of debris.
+For homeowners looking to build a reliable rainwater collection system, it is important that the areas where the rainwater falls (mostly the roof and gutters) are kept clean and free of debris.
+Inspect both the roof and the gutters to ensure the safety and quality of the collected rainwater.
 If not, the process could become inefficient and could lead to problems with water damage.

-Should you identify the need for gutter repairs, you can seek expert assistance from https://ocraingutters.com/services/gutter-repair/ or similar other service providers.
+Should you identify the need for gutter repairs, you can also seek expert assistance from https://ocraingutters.com/services/gutter-repair/ or similar other service providers.
 This way, you can safeguard your home while harvesting rainwater.

 Storm water harvesting is another effective method of collecting water.
 It captures from ground catchments, storm drains, and even streams, rivers, or other bodies of water – this makes storm water harvesting suitable for collecting large amounts of water from wide areas.